 Rounding things out, we have the Elemental Weapon Enhancements mod, which adds visually appealing elemental effects when executing attacks.
 This is done by consuming specific items, with the effect lasting three minutes before requiring reactivation.

 Included effects are fire, poison, thunder, air, bloody air, blood, dark, and one that sends confetti flying from your weapon.
-You can also make it so that Wolf’s eyes glow bright red during battle.
-Of course, all of these effects are strictly cosmetic and don’t have an impact on gameplay.
+You can also make it so that Wolf’s eyes glow intense red during battle.
+Of course, all of these effects are purely aesthetic and don’t have an impact on gameplay.